|Info-Gap Decision Theory | Voodoo Decision-Making | Robust Decisions | Severe Uncertainty | Satisficing vs Optimizing | Maximin|

 Moore, E.F.
 (1959), The Shortest Path Through a Maze, pp. 285-292 in Proceedings of an International Symposium on the theory of Switching, 2-5 April, Cambridge, Massachusetts, Harvard University Press, Cambridge.

-Disclaimer: This page, its contents and style, are the responsibility of the author (Moshe Sniedovich) and do not represent the views, policies or opinions of the organizations he is associated/affiliated with.
+Disclaimer: This site, its contents and style, are the responsibility of its owner and do not represent the views, policies or opinions of the organizations he is affiliated/associated with.